eslavaj/vehicle_tracking_radar_lidar/README.md

 # Vehicle tracking with radar and lidar
 Contains vehicle tracking implementation using Kalman filters to fusion radar and lidar data

+Vehicle tracking and state estimation
+- PCL for LIDAR signals.
+- Constant Turn Rate and Velocity magnitude model (CTRV).
+- Position and velocity estimation with unscented kalman filters.

 ## Dependencies